thruthesky/centerx/README.v2.md

   just in case, there is an error loading top banners from server.

-- For non-exisiting cafe,
+- If the cafe does not exist with the given domain, there is no countryCode for the cafe.
-  - The cafe has no countryCode so, the app cannot get global banner of the same banner type of same country.
+  - Then, the back end will look into the root domain's country code.
-  - For this reason,
+    - If the root domain has country code, then it will use the root domain's, country code.
-    - it will first get banners of same category from all country.
+      - Note, some root domains belongs to their countries and they have country code like philov.com and some root domains do not belong to any countries and they don't have country code like sonub.com
-    - secondly, it will get banners of global category from all country.
+    - If there is no banner for the root domain's country code, then it will look for banners from all country.